1.Scotiabank Passport Visa Infinite Card

 Frequently Asked Questions

-The Scotiabank Passport Visa Infinite card offers a welcome bonus of Get up to $1,500 in value in the first year, including a 60,000 bonus Scene+ point offer with minimum spend and no annual fee on your first year.
-You can earn up to 3X Scene+ points on every $1 you spend on eligible grocery, dining, and entertainment purchases.
+The Scotiabank Passport Visa Infinite Card offers a welcome bonus of up to $1,500 in value in the first year, including a 60,000 bonus Scene+ point offer with minimum spend and no annual fee on your first year.
+You can earn 3x Scene+ points on groceries, dining, entertainment, and transit, and 1x on general purchases.